Blackmoor (supplement): Publication history

 Following the release of the original Dungeons & Dragons rulebooks, Gary Gygax and Dave Arneson decided to publish expansions of their respective campaigns.
 For Arneson, this expansion would be based on his Blackmoor campaign, which had originated in the first quarter of 1971.
 In March 1975, Gygax told a wargaming newsletter that Arneson was working on a final draft, and TSR began accepting preorders for the product and advertised it in The Strategic Review.
 The booklet was delivered late, in part by having gone through two editors (Brian Blume and Tim Kask) and being temporarily misplaced.
 The final edit was done hastily in a few weeks.
 The Blackmoor expansion was published by TSR, Inc. in 1975 as a sixty-page, digest-sized book.
 It was the second supplement to the original Dungeons & Dragons boxed set and bears the designation "Supplement II," with Gygax's Greyhawk preceding it in the same year.

 The book features illustrations by David C. Sutherland III, Mike Bell, and Tracy Lesch.
 The supplement was edited by Tim Kask, who also did development on it.

-The Temple of the Frog was later revised, expanded, and released as DA2 Temple of the Frog.
+The Temple of the Frog was revised and expanded years later, and published as DA2 Temple of the Frog.